Spandau Synagogue: History

-In 1844 there were only six Jewish families in Spandau.
+In 1844 there were six Jewish families in Spandau.
 They held services in rented rooms.
 Late in 1894, Berlin-based architects Wilhelm Albert Cremer and Richard Wolffenstein began the construction of the modern community's first and only synagogue, which was dedicated by the Spandau Jewish community on 15 September 1895 in the presence of Spandau's Mayor, Wilhelm Georg Koeltze (1852–1939), and other local dignitaries.
-The building, on a street corner with facades on two sides, was crowned by an octagonal tower.
+The building, on a street corner with façades on two sides, was crowned by an octagonal tower.

 On 6 December 1916, Arthur Löwenstamm became the synagogue's first permanent rabbi.
 He took up his duties on 1 April 1917 and continued until the autumn of 1938.
 In May 1939, the congregation became part of the official Jewish Community of Berlin.

 Memorials

 Memorial commemorating the synagogue

 At the initiative of the Spandau Borough Council, a memorial tablet was unveiled in 1988 on the site of the former synagogue.
 On 9 November 2005, a memorial plaque was placed on the pavement in front of Löwenstamm's former home at Feldstraße 11, in Spandau, and close to a former Jewish old people's home which had been maintained by the synagogue.